emanuel-braz/dlcov/README.md

 #### The command above does:
 - `--coverage=80` Check if code coverage threshold is equal or greater than 80.0%
-- `--include-untested-files=true` Generate references to untested files (defalt equals "true")
+- `--include-untested-files=true` Generate references to untested files (defalt equals "false")
 - `--lcov-gen="flutter test --coverage"` Generate `lcov.info` through the command "flutter test --coverage", it can be used with "test_cov" for dart only for example, or others if you prefer.
 - `--log=true` Log every test coverage info in dlcov.log - Limit up to 1000 lines